Code RealTime Integration

 - Set the imported library TC as a prerequisite of your executable TC.

-- Make sure your executable TC is active, and also that you have enabled the preference Experimental Features - Support Art files from Code RealTime.
+- Make sure your executable TC is active.
 You should then see the elements defined in the library in the Project Explorer as an imported package:

 There will be one imported package for each Art file that is built by the library TC.